jachicao/IIC3103/README.md

     patch '/purchase_orders/:po_id/accepted', to: 'purchase_orders#update_accepted'
     patch '/purchase_orders/:po_id/rejected', to: 'purchase_orders#update_rejected'
   end
   # For details on the DSL available within this file, see http://guides.rubyonrails.org/routing.html
-  # For details on the DSL available within this file, see http://guides.rubyonrails.org/routing.html
 end